StargazingNeko/EDSCT/README.md

 * **NONE :)**

 ## TODO:
-1. Redesign UI to use tables.
+1. Add the last of the ships.
+2. Add color comparison.
-2. Find more to do.
+3. Find more to do.

 ## Images: (Subject to change)